get10101/itchysats/README.md

 ItchySats includes an internal wallet that is used to sign transactions during the DLC setup.
 Additionally, when a CFD is closed, your payout is sent to an address owned by this wallet.
 This wallet is completely under your control.
-You can withdraw from the wallet ay any time.
+You can withdraw from the wallet at any time.

 On Umbrel this wallet is derived from the Umbrel Seed, so the only thing you have to back up is the Umbrel seed.